contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/02_sending.md

 <a class="anchor" name="additional-actions"></a>
 ### Additional actions

-* Copy 2 request: copies the response payload into the paylod of the request.
+* Copy 2 request: copies the response payload into the payload of the request.
 If the request does not support payload (for example GET) then the method is automatically updated to `POST`.

-* Copy to clipboard the response body: copies the response paylod into the clipboard
+* Copy to clipboard the response body: copies the response payload into the clipboard; JSON or XML payloads are indented.

-* Download: download the response payload on local drive.
+* Download: downloads the response payload on local drive.

 <a class="anchor" name="request-previsualization-response"></a>
 ## Request previsualization / response